Wangyuxuan-xuan/Network_Science_Pypi_Analysis/README.md

 **Directory:** `03_community_detection/02_LPA_method`

 * **Input Data:** Real Data: `pypi_dag` (Stage 3 Data - **Cycles Removed**).
 Random Data: the randomized datasets generated for Objective 5. *Note: This analysis requires a strict DAG.*
 * **Methodology:** We apply the Label Propagation Algorithm (LPA) on the same graph.
-1. LPA is a fast, heuristic approach that assigns nodes to communities based on iterative label propagation.
+LPA is a fast, heuristic approach that assigns nodes to communities based on iterative label propagation.
-2. While less aggressive than Louvain, it provides a robustness check to confirm that the modular structure identified is meaningful.
+**Compared to Louvain:** While less aggressive than Louvain, it provides a robustness check to confirm that the modular structure identified is meaningful.

 Output Files Example: We take RealData as output files example.
 | Output File | Description |